reecebaileyy/FinanceManagerDashboard/docs/test-plan.md

 - Data validation and sanitization
 - Utility functions and helpers
 - React hooks and custom logic
+- Budget export transformation utilities and formatting helpers (new in Sprint 3)

 ### 3.2 Integration Testing (Testing Library + Supertest)